vaughnteegarden/slate/source/includes/_productmanager.md

 ### Method: getParentCategory

-This is an Android-only method that is a convenience proxy for the `getCateogry` method.
+This is an Android-only method that is a convenience proxy for the `getCateogry` method, used to get the parent category when navigating back up the category tree.
 IOS developers, use `getCategory`.

 ```java
 public class Products extends AppCompatActivity implements ProductInterface {